wedesoft/anymeal/README.md

 sudo snap remove anymeal
 ```

-The database can be removed by checking the id of the snapshot and deleting it.
+To remove the database as well, do this instead:
 ```
-snap help saved  # lists snapshots sudo snap forget <id>  # replace <id> with the anymeal snapshot id
+sudo snap remove --purge anymeal
 ```

 ## Use installer for Microsoft Windows